afnom/missing-semester/_2023/lecx_latex.md

 ## What is LaTeX?

+LaTeX is a *document preparation system* which is able to produce high-quality output for various typesetting goals, and is often used in technical setting because of its extensibility and handling of typesetting of math formulae.

+It is build on a typesetting system called *TeX* designed by Donald Knuth to typeset 'The Art of Computer Programming' first released in 1978.
+TeX is a token based programming language, and is the engine behind the extensibility of LaTeX.

+LaTeX and its many packages are an extension to TeX.
+The goal of LaTeX is to simplify preparation of documents, and split the document structure and content from the design.

 ## When to and not to use LaTeX

 # LaTeX with Overleaf

 Overleaf is one of many LaTeX editors available to use.
 To quote their website, Overleaf is "The easy to use, online, collaborative LaTeX editor".

-While not FOSS software, Overleaf is free to access for all University of Birmingham students.
+It is a freely available browser application, and it has a paid Premium version which is free to access for all University of Birmingham students and staff.
 To get started, head to [https://www.overleaf.com/login](https://www.overleaf.com/login) and log in through your institution.
 We will discuss FOSS alternatives to Overleaf at the end of the lesson.

 ![overleaf_login](/2023/files/latex/overleaf_login.png "Login page of overleaf.com.")